mrstefangrimm/LnR-Actuator/Instructable/Rev3/instructions.md

 With the M4 screw tap you cut a thread into the 3.3 mm holes of the back plane of the LnR-Base.

-The slider move on the two metal rods.
-These are pushed through the 4.2 mm  front  holes of the LnR-Base, then through the slider bearings and  fixated with the M4 thread in the back plane of the actuator.
+The carriage moves on the two metal rods.
+These rods are pushed through the 4.2 mm  front  holes of the LnR-Base, then through the carriage's bearings and  fixated with the M4 thread in the rear plane of the actuator.

 ## Step 8: Cover